Our Mission

 What is FAIM?

-Family Assets for Independence in Minnesota (FAIM) is a matched savings program designed to help low-income working Minnesotans escape poverty and build financial security.
+Family Assets for Independence in Minnesota (FAIM) is a matched savings program designed to help low-income working Minnesotans escape poverty and build financial security within the state.

-Over a 30-month enrollment period, participants save money toward specific life-enhancing goals, such as purchasing their first home, pursuing higher education, starting or expanding a small business, or buying a personal vehicle.
-In 2024, FAIM is introducing pilot options for saving for a child’s future education through a 529 college savings plan and limited emergency savings.
-By matching participant savings, FAIM provides the tools and resources to create lasting wealth and independence.
+During their enrollment, participants save their wages toward specific life-enhancing goals, such as purchasing a first home, pursuing higher education, starting or expanding a small business, or buying a personal vehicle.
+In 2024, FAIM introduced two pilot tracks: saving for a young child’s future education through a 529 college savings plan and limited emergency savings.
+By matching participant savings and providing financial and asset-related training, FAIM provides the tools and resources to create lasting wealth and independence.

 Who is it for?

-FAIM is for low-income, working Minnesota residents who are ready to take meaningful steps toward financial independence.
-Whether you're planning to buy your first home, invest in your education, start a small business, or secure transportation for work, FAIM can help you achieve these goals.
+FAIM is for low-income, working Minnesota residents who are ready to take meaningful steps toward their financial independence.
+Whether you're planning to buy your first home, invest in post-secondary education for yourself or your tax dependent, start/expand a small business, or secure transportation necessary for work, FAIM may help you achieve these goals.

-New in 2024, the program also supports saving for a child’s future education and limited emergency savings.
+New in 2024, the program piloted two new tracks which include saving for a young child’s future education and limited emergency savings.
 If you’re looking for a path to build personal assets and long-term stability, FAIM could be the perfect fit.

 FAIM Program Timeline